GingerbreadNI Logo

 Budgeting Loans:

 You can apply for a Budgeting Loan when you have been getting Income Support or Income Based Jobseeker’s Allowance for six months – the loan can be used to pay for household items or to pay off credit debts.
 Budgeting Loans will have to be paid back from your Income Support and you should bear this in mind before applying.
-There is no automatic entitlement to a loan and the decision on whether or not you qualify is based on specific criteria such as how long you have been getting Income Support, how much you already owe the Social Fund and how many children you have rather than the discretion of the Social Fund.

 Loans can be awarded for: